crftbt/EveryByteCounts.org/README.md

 ## [FullStackOpenSource.com](https://fullstackopensource.com/)

 #### Note
 What options are there to monetize and provide this research information in a sustainable way?

+Are you hiring?
+Send an email to craft @ no third party recruiters . com :)